mori-b/aioconnectors/README.md

     }

 Here is an example of config\_file\_path, with ConnectorAPI class arguments, used to send/receive messages.
-These are a subset of ConnectorManager arguments
+These are a subset of ConnectorManager arguments : which means you can use the ConnectorManager config file also for ConnectorAPI.

     {
     "client_name": null,